 Paul is saying we are to be generous.
 Why?
 Because God has been generous to us, therefore we should be generous with our finances.
 And we also see the concept that our generosity is an investment in God’s kingdom.
 There’s a reward for our generosity, for us AND for others.

 The reality is the New Testament never tells us how much to give.
 Rather it tells us to be generous.
 For some that might be 5%, others 50%.
 Maybe even for some 90%.
 Each of us should evaluate our lives and ask ourselves, are we living and giving generously?

 That’s a big shift from the more stringent rules of the Old Testament.
 It raises the bar.
 Being generous isn’t a box you can check.
 It’s a heart we cultivate.

-While Christians aren’t under the law that commands we tithe, we are called to live and give generously.
+While Christians aren’t under the law that commands us to tithe, we are called to live and give generously.
 This isn’t tied to our salvation.
 It’s what we do in response to salvation.
+Our generosity is part of our worship.
 We are to love God and love those around us.
 Part of that means practicing generosity.

 At this point we’ve seen the New Testament replace the command to tithe with the command to live generously (2 Corinthians 9:6-7, 1 Corinthians 16:1-4, Acts 2:32-37, Galatians 2:10).

 Because of what Jesus has done for us, we should live and give generously.
 God is to be our treasure, not money or anything else in our lives.

 Christians are no longer required to give a tenth of their income.
 Instead we are to continually strive to be a generous people.